Limenius/symfony-react-sandbox/README.md

 If you enable server-side rendering along with client-side rendering of components (this is the default) your React components will be rendered directly as HTML by Twig and then, when the client-side code is run, React will identify the already rendered HTML and it won't render it again until is needed.
 Instead, it will silently take control over it and re-render it only when it is needed.

-This is vital for some applications for SEO purposes, but also is great for quick page-loads and to provide the content to users with JavaScript disabled (if there is any left, but it is a nice-to-have).
+This can be vital for some applications for SEO purposes or where a bot has to scrape the content (Facebook bot scraping `og:` tags for instance), but also is great for quick page-loads and to provide the content to users with JavaScript disabled (if there is any left, or if you have plans to build progressive web applications).

 You can configure ReactBundle to have server-side, client-side or both.
 See the bundle documentation for more information.

 How it works
 ============